etldrz/alphonse/README.md

       - `broken/fixed` If broken is specified, the specified number is added to the value in the sheet.
 If fixed, that number is removed from the value in the sheet.
         - `SHEET_NAME` The sheet you want the data to be saved to.

-- `delete` Deletes the specified sheet.
+- ### `delete`<br>Deletes the specified sheet.
   - `SHEET_NAME`
     - `confirm` Without adding this to the end, the sheet won't be deleted.

-- For ease, commands commonly called have been given shortcuts.
+- ### Shortcuts<br>For ease, commands commonly called have been given shortcuts.
 Shortcuts do not need !sheet in front of them.
 If a shortcutted command takes normally `SHEET_NAME` at the end, leaving it off here will just apply the command to the in-use sheet (set by `!sheet set curr SHEET_NAME`)
   - `!plot` Takes the same values as the long version of `!sheet get plot`
   - `!inv` Takes the same values as the long version of `!sheet set inventory`
   - `!att` Takes the same values as the long version of `!sheet set attendance`